O. V. Vijayan: Other literary works

 He wrote his first short story, "Tell Father Gonsalves", in 1953.
 He wrote many volumes of short stories, the first volume of which was published in 1957 – Three Wars.
 The stories, which range from the comic to the philosophical, show an astonishing diversity of situations, tones and styles.
 O. V. Vijayan's best known collection in English is After the Hanging and Other Stories which contains several jewel-like masterpieces, in particular the title story about a poor, semi-literate peasant going to the jail to receive the body of his son who has been hanged; The Wart and The Foetus about the trauma of the fascist Emergency; the transcendental The Airport, The Little Ones, and several others.
 He also wrote many essays, and also published one book of cartoons- Ithiri Neramboke, Ithiri Darshanam (A Little Pastime, A little Vision) – 1990.
 Itihasathinte Itihasam, a historical treatise written by him is considered by many as masterpiece.

 An incisive writer in English as well, Vijayan translated most of his own works from Malayalam to English.
 Selected works have been published by Penguin India.
 His own translations of his stories into English – After Hanging and Other Stories and Selected Stories and the novels, The Saga of Dharmapuri, The Legend of Khasak and The Infinity of Grace – have had a pan-Indian appeal, though many have been critical of the freedoms he took with his own works as well as his English style.

+At the Wayanad Literature Festival, N. S. Madhavan discusses how O. V. Vijayan's writing was a pioneering force in the magical realism sphere of Malayalam Literature.